 If your bot is capable of handling other use cases besides returns, introduce them to the user here.

-Replace the email address by your business’ own support email address.
+In this dialog under the Talk to Human subflow, replace the email address by your business’ own support email address.

-This dialog is the start of the Returns flow and is triggered by the Request_return intent.
+This dialog is the start of the Returns flow and is triggered by the